loopdash/loopdash/src/faq/what-does-it-cost-to-work-with-loopdash.md

 url: /faq/what-does-it-cost-to-work-with-loopdash
 ---

-<p class="font-41">We prefer to partner with our clients.
+<p>We prefer to partner with our clients.
 To give an accurate figure, we need to understand your requirements, scope, deliverables and timelines.
 With that being said, most projects range are 6-12 month engagements.
 The minimum level of engagement is currently set at $10K USD.
 </p>